finos/rune-dsl/documentation/rosetta-modelling-component.md

 [<annotationName> (optional: <annotationAttribute>)]
 ```

-{{< notice info "Note" >}}
-Some annotations are provided as standard as part of the Rosetta DSL itself.
-Additional annotations can always be defined for any model.
-{{< /notice >}}

 #### Meta-Data Annotation

-The `metadata` annotation defines a set of meta-data qualifiers that can be applied to types and attributes.
+The `metadata` annotation defines a set attributes that are used to qualify data types and attributes.
 By default Rosetta includes several metadata annotations:

 ``` Haskell
 annotation metadata: